ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### DNAME

-DNAME-based {{RFC6672}} domain verification is theoretically possible (though no examples were found).
+DNAME-based {{RFC6672}} domain control validation is theoretically possible (though no examples were found).
 Since DNAME redirects the entire subtree of names underneath the owner of the DNAME, you cannot place an underscore name under the DNAME itself - it would have to be placed under the DNAME target name, since any lookups for an underscore at the DNAME will be redirected to the corresponding label under the DNAME target.

 ### Time-bound checking

-After domain verification is done, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain-verifying DNS record for a service only implies that a user with access to the service also has DNS control of the domain at the time the code was generated.
-It should be safe to remove the verifying DNS record once the verification is done and the service provider doing the verification should specify how long the verification will take (i.e. after how much time can the verifying DNS record be deleted).
+After domain control validation is done, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain-verifying DNS record for a service only implies that a user with access to the service also has DNS control of the domain at the time the code was generated.
+It should be safe to remove the verifying DNS record once the validation is done and the service provider doing the validation should specify how long the validation will take (i.e. after how much time can the verifying DNS record be deleted).

 #### Atlassian

 Some services ask the DNS record to exist in perpetuity {{ATLASSIAN-VERIFY}}.
-If the record is removed, the user gets a limited amount of time to re-add it before they lose domain verification status.
+If the record is removed, the user gets a limited amount of time to re-add it before they lose domain validation status.